leonkarim-preusse/RoboGuardAndroidEnd/README.md

 ## Documentation
 1. ```Praktikumsbericht_fixed``` contains detailed explanations (in german)
 2. All source code is found under ```~/app/src/main/java/com/example/roboguardandroid``` and documented in the Code
-3. ```Main Activity.kt```controls the general flow of the application and should be understood befor further development
+3. ```Main Activity.kt```controls the general flow of the application and should be understood before further development